What are multiple self-healing squamous epitheliomas?

 Although individual SCC/KA-like lesions will generally resolve spontaneously, treatment can hasten this and also improve cosmetic outcome.
 Mostly, the lesions are removed surgically by excision or curettage and cautery.
 Other reported treatments are:

-Whilst radiotherapy has been used for MSSE, this can lead to further development of new lesions within the treated field, so is best avoided.
+Radiotherapy is best avoided in MSSE, as this can lead to further development of new lesions within the treated field.

 Patients with MSSE should be advised to protect their skin from exposure to the sun.